Skip to main content

 Bathroom Fitting Tip for Brixton Homeowners

 Older Brixton properties often have external soil stacks in cast iron that are rusted and leaking at the joints.
 If the bathroom backs onto the stack, replacing the visible section while the wall is open saves calling a plumber back in six months when the rust finally gives way.
-We include soil stack inspection in every bathroom survey and flag any issues before quoting — no surprises once the tiles are on.
+We include soil stack inspection in every bathroom survey and flag any issues before quoting, so there are no surprises once the tiles are on.

-Three patterns cover most of what we do in SW2 and SW9.
-Family bathroom strip-and-rebuild on a Victorian terrace is the most common.
+Family bathroom strip-and-rebuild on a Victorian terrace is the most common job we do in Brixton.
 The terraces around Brixton Hill, Acre Lane, and Tulse Hill have first-floor bathrooms that are often the longest-neglected room in the house.
 We strip back to brick, replace the corroded plumbing, and rebuild with modern wall-hung sanitaryware, porcelain tiles, and underfloor heating.
-Cost is £9,000-£16,000 at mid-range to premium specification.
-Build time 3-5 weeks.
-Mansard upper bathroom in a converted Georgian or Victorian property is the second pattern, distinctive to parts of Brixton with mansard-style upper floors.
-The Victorian and converted Georgian properties around Brixton Hill and the streets towards Herne Hill have upper-floor bathrooms in mansard extensions where the headroom drops at the eaves.
-The design challenge is fitting a usable bathroom into a sloping-ceiling space — we use shower-over-bath or compact wet-room layouts with the higher fittings positioned away from the slope.
-Cost is £10,000-£17,000.
-Build time 4-5 weeks.
+Build time is 3–5 weeks.
 Buy-to-let bathroom refresh is the third pattern, common across SW2 and SW9 where the rental market is strong.
-Scope is more limited than a full strip-and-rebuild — typically replacing the suite, retiling, and refreshing the brassware while keeping the existing layout and waterproofing.
-Cost is £4,500-£8,000.
-Build time 2-3 weeks.
+Scope is more limited, typically replacing the suite, retiling, and refreshing the brassware while keeping the existing layout.
+Build time 2–3 weeks.
 Suits landlords turning around a property between tenancies.

-Brixton bathroom plumbing — gravity hot water, soil stacks, Article 4 directions
+Brixton bathroom plumbing — soil stacks, hot water pressure, and lead pipes

 Bathroom Fitting in Brixton: What's Included